miajamarra/CS121PROJECT/README.md

 - I have completed [Activities done In Week 4](https://github.com/miajamarra/CS121PROJECT/tree/2e9b0d59ceaa5eff7df1b170588934ce40c093ab/src/WEEKfour)

 <h3 align= "center"> Connect with me </h3>
-<p align = "center" >Contact me if you want to contribute to my open source.I like to code and it makes me ecstatic.</p>
+<p align = "center" >Contact me if you want to contribute to my open source.
+I like to code and it makes me ecstatic to work with others on it.</p>

 | Number | Item | Description |